c64lib/copper64/README.md

 # Usage
 ## Using as KickAssembler library
+The concept of writing libraries for KickAssembler has been already roughly sketched in <https://maciejmalecki.github.io/blog/assembler-libraries>.
+Copper64 is intended to be a library too.
+Copper64 requires other c64lib libraries such as common, chipset and text.

 ## Running examples
-As for noew there are three example programs available that demonstrate capabilities of Copper64 library (all are placed in `examples` directory):
+As for now there are three example programs available that demonstrate capabilities of Copper64 library (all are placed in `examples` directory):
 * `e01-color-raster-bars.asm` - shows colorful raster bars using different combination of border, background and both while playing Noisy Pillars of Jeroen Tel in the background.
 * `e02-screen-modes.asm` - shows several different screen modes mixed together.
 * `e03-bitmap-demo.asm` - mixes regular text and hires bitmap modes while playing music and animating background.